 This insta-famous view can easily be found while driving through the park on Mouse’s Tank Road.
 This is NOT a hiking trail, nor is it an actual viewpoint!
 There are pullouts for parking or you can park at Mouse’s Tank trailhead and walk.
 Cars go flying by so make sure you’re always watching out for that and try to stay off the road when unnecessary.
 I’m just a hiker that likes to take pretty photos, but for any photographers that want to get a shot without shadows, I’d recommend going early morning or possibly sunset.

 Fire Wave: This trail is different than the famous Wave in Arizona.
-For starter, this hike does not require a permit
+For starters, this hike does not require a permit.

 Elevation: min 1948 ft; max 2114 ft.